aptos-foundation/AIPs/aips/aip-67.md

 1. Turn on/off the feature.
 1. Start/stop watching an OIDC provider (i.e., update `SupportedOIDCProviders`).
 1. Delete all observed JWKs of an OIDC provider.
-    - Typically used together with "stop watching an OIDC provider" to fully disable a provider (from the perspective of OIDB accounts).
+    - Typically used together with "stop watching an OIDC provider" to fully disable a provider (from the perspective of keyless accounts).
 This can make validator-side logic simpler.
 1. Patch the on-chain JWK collection.
     - Example use case: a single key is found compromised but the provider has not yet rotate it.